AvatarBecker/CriticalPath/README.md

 ## Critical Path Finder (Project Management)

 This piece of software was written as part of the requirements of a project management course at UFPR (Federal University of Parana).

-It takes an input file with a fixed name, containing the description of the tasks and how they connect (example in the folder test_files), processes it, and outputs a list of the possible paths, together with the identified critical path(s).
+It takes an input file with a fixed name in the same folder as the executable, containing the description of the tasks and how they connect describe in a specific syntax (an example file is in the folder test_files).
+The program processes the file, and outputs a list of all the possible paths, together with the identified critical path(s).

-Right now, it is a mish-mash of portuguese and english, but I think I will keep it that way since it will be of help to the students taking that same course at the Universty.
+Right now, it is a mish-mash of portuguese and english, but I think I will keep it that way since it can be of help to the students taking that same course at the Universty.

 ### Compiling